yliu120/yliu120.github.io/python_api/index.md

 12. Iterate all elements paired with their indices, use `enumerate(a)`.
 13. Zip k lists: `zip(a, b, c...)`, where a, b, c are lists.
 14. `nums[:]` returns a copy of nums
+15. `list1+list2` gives a new list that is the concatenation of list1 and list2.

 ## String